Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 KEY LEARNING:
 We worked on single system because when we cloned the repository, the other system was unable to run the code, giving us https error.
 We able to find out the solution in the end.
-We have to login to the common github while cloning the repository, and after that, migration will be executed on each system to run the code.
+We have to send collaboration request to partner github ID and after accepting the request, start cloning the repository, and after that, migration will be executed on each system to run the code.